leabs/wordpress-docker-compose/README.md

 - Create an EC2 instance with Amazon Linux 2 AMI
 - `sudo yum update -y` # Update the system
 - `sudo amazon-linux-extras install docker` # Install docker
-- `start docker.service` # Start the docker service
+- `start docker.service` or `sudo systemctl start docker` # Start the docker service
 - `sudo usermod -a -G docker ec2-user` # Add ec2-user to the docker group so we don't have to use sudo
 - You must restart and log back in after making user group changes with `exit`
 - `mkdir downloads` # Create a directory for the project